kodecocodes/i9t/3d-touch/3d-touch.markdown

 You've just implemented some crazy awesome functionality with very little code, but it doesn't stop there – a view controller can also present some useful quick actions whilst it's being peeked.

-Open up **DoodleViewController.swift** and add a property at the top of the class to store a reference to `doodlesViewController`:
+Open up **DoodleDetailViewController.swift** and add a property at the top of the class to store a reference to `doodlesViewController`:

     weak var doodlesViewController: DoodlesViewController?

-Then add the following method to the bottom of the class, below `viewDidAppear(_:)`:
+Then add the following method to the bottom of the class, below `presentActivityViewController()`:

     override func previewActionItems() -> [UIPreviewActionItem] {
       // 1